Next Start

 Learn to Diagnose Cooling System Problems at UTI

 While you should take your car to a trained automotive technician if your vehicle is experiencing cooling system problems, you can also learn how to fix those problems yourself!
 Automotive mechanics are in demand.
-With more than 67,000 estimated average annual automotive job openings in the United States,41 you can train to become an automotive technician at Universal Technical Institute (UTI).
+With more than 67,000 estimated average annual automotive job openings in the United States,41 you can train to become an automotive technician at Universal Technical Institute (UTI).1

-In the Automotive Technology program at UTI, you’ll get hands-on training and an education that can prepare you for the workforce.1,18 Courses cover a range of topics, including maintaining and repairing cooling system parts.
+In the Automotive Technology program at UTI, you’ll get hands-on training and an education that can prepare you for the workforce.18 Courses cover a range of topics, including maintaining and repairing cooling system parts.

 In less than a year,7 you can be ready to make a difference by filling a much-needed role in the skilled trades.
+Find out more and request information today to get in touch with one of our Admissions Representatives!

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.